Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 Wild Bird HPAI Prevention for Free-Range Farms

-• Overhead netting is your primary HPAI defense — the same netting that protects against hawks also prevents wild waterfowl from landing in the run and contaminating the area with droppings.
+• Overhead netting is one of your strongest defenses against avian disease (HPAI) risks in a free-range system.
+The same netting that protects chickens from hawks also prevents wild birds, including waterfowl, from entering the run and potentially contaminating the area with droppings.

 • If you find dead wild birds on or near your farm during an HPAI advisory period: do not touch the carcass with bare hands; do not allow chickens near it; bury with lime or call your municipal DA office for guidance.